Les Arpents verts

 Even though taking separate vacations was Lisa's idea, she misses Oliver before she even gets to the airport.
 Her constant phone calls and the goofy locals who think he tossed her out of the house irritate Oliver to no end.
 He gives up and hops a plane tojoin her; the layover in Cuba was an added surprise.

-Épisode 16 - A Prize in Every Package
+Épisode 16 - A Prize in Each and Every Package

 22 janvier 1969